o1egl/govatar/README.md

 ### Adding new skins

-1. Add new skins to background, male/clothes, female/hair and etc...
+1. Add new skins to the background, male/clothes, female/hair, etc...
 2. Run ``$ make assets`` for building embedded assets.
 3. Submit pull request :)